Crises Response Pilot Project

 The goal of this pilot is to advance proactive, resilient and strategic organizational approaches that can be used long-term.
 The project involves three inter-departmental staff teams.

-• Policy Development and Engagement (Advocacy) Team.
-This team will lobby senior levels of government for additional funding, resources and supports, which are needed to sustainably address the needs and issues associated with the three crises.
-The bulk of this team is comprised of existing City staff.
+• Policy Development and Advocacy Team.
+This team is lobbying senior levels of government for additional funding, resources and supports, which are needed to sustainably address the needs and issues associated with the three crises.
+They regularly assess and refine the work in this pilot through working groups, as well as through external evaluation.

-The pilot project's approach is trauma-informed and culturally sensitive.
-It considers a variety of experiences: along with those directly impacted, it acknowledges the impacts to City staff, and the community as a whole.
+The pilot project's approach is informed by a variety of experiences: along with those directly impacted by the three crises of homelessness, mental health, and substance use, it acknowledges the impacts to City staff, and the community as a whole.

 The project will be guided by principles of preventing further harm, prioritizing safety and well-being, and being proactive and responsive.